Download

 The post-stock market closing time is the period during which bids for the following day's trade can be placed.
 Once placed, these bids are confirmed, provided there are enough buyers and sellers in the market.
 These transactions are completed at a pre-determined price, regardless of any changes in the opening market price.

-As the name suggests, after-market hours trading refers to trading beyond the usual market timings.
+After-market hours trading refers to trading beyond the usual market timings.
 This usually takes place between 4:00 PM to 8:55 AM.
 However, this depends on the type of security available and the type of orders.
 Most investors look forward to after-market hours trading mainly to explore the opportunities with after-market hours trading.
 It is a convenient feature that helps investors place orders after the stock market is closed.
 It also presents an opportunity for investors to take advantage of market news.
 One can even conduct technical analysis on the stock chart and create hypothetical predictions on the opening price for the next day.

 Muhurat trading is considered a lucky time to trade stocks in India, especially during Diwali.
 It said that the stars align favorably for good results during this auspicious one-hour period.
 People also believe that if they trade during this time, they have a better chance of making money and having a prosperous year ahead.
 In contemporary times, the ritual has taken on a symbolic meaning, with individuals offering prayers to Goddess Lakshmi and investing in robust companies to achieve long-term financial gains.